 These vegan spinach & cheese pizza rolls are amazing piping-hot, right out of the oven.
 But even when they’ve cooled down to room temp, they’re still delicious.
 Imagine a spinachy-garlicky-creamy piece of garlic bread.
 How bad can that be?!

-This whole-food, plant-based recipe was inspired by Spinach & Artichoke Rolls, from one of my favorite vegan food blogs, Rabbit and Wolves.
+This whole food, plant-based recipe was inspired by Spinach & Artichoke Rolls by Rabbit and Wolves.

 - 1 14 ounce package extra firm tofu (pressed for 10 minutes or squeezed by hand to release water)